380th Air Expeditionary Wing

-The 380th Air Expeditionary Wing (380 AEW) is a provisional unit of the United States Air Force Air Combat Command (ACC).
-It is attached to the United States Air Forces Central Command component of ACC and is stationed at Al Dhafra Air Base, United Arab Emirates.
+The 380th Air Expeditionary Wing is a provisional unit of the United States Air Force Air Combat Command.
+It is attached to the United States Air Forces Central Command and is stationed at Al Dhafra Air Base, United Arab Emirates.

-About 1,200 active duty military members, Reserve, and Air National Guard personnel make up the Wing.
-Aircraft assigned: McDonnell Douglas KC-10A Extenders, Lockheed U-2 Dragon Ladies, Boeing E-3 Sentry (AWACS) and Northrop Grumman RQ-4 Global Hawk.
 Its mission is aerial refueling and reconnaissance.

 The Wing's origins date to 1942 when the 380th Bombardment Group was established.
 It operated primarily in the Southwest Pacific Theater as a Consolidated B-24 Liberator heavy bomber unit assigned to Fifth Air Force.

 Active for over 40 years, the 380th Bombardment Wing was a component organization of Strategic Air Command's deterrent force during the Cold War, as a strategic bombardment wing.